HelmiHalmouch/DeepLearning_StridedNet/README.md

-# DeepLearning_StridedNet
+# image_classification_by_StridedNet
-Application of StridedNet for image processing
+Application of StridedNet for costum image classfication
 ## Objectives
 Developpement of custom image processing based on Conventional Neural Network (CNN) named StridedNet
 ### Used StridedNet CNN architecture